 • Development sector practitioners across multiple domains – education, energy, environment and sustainability, public health, transport and mobility, water and sanitation, waste management, women and child development, agriculture and rural development, etc.

-• Professionals with about 10 years of experience, and are at middle and senior levels
+• Professionals with about 10 or more years of experience, and are at middle and senior levels

 Learning Objectives